• Skip to primary navigation

 •

-Home > Featured Help for Loved One > How to Repair Relationships Broken by Addiction
+Home > Featured Help for Loved One > Repairing Relationships Broken by Addiction

 Relationships Broken by Addiction

-When you have a close friend or family member fighting addiction, it can feel like they’re fighting you and their other loved ones at the same time.
-Addiction changes the way people act, controlling their minds and often motivating them to do anything necessary to continue using.
+For many people with substance abuse disorders, balancing addiction and relationships can lead to significant problems.
+When you have a close friend or family member fighting addiction, it can feel like they’re fighting you and other loved ones.
+Addiction can alter people’s behaviors and responses, motivating them to do anything necessary to continue using.
 This is why rebuilding relationships in recovery is often a huge investment of emotional labor.

-And mending broken bonds during and after addiction is more complex than just picking up where you left off.
-You have to rebuild trust and make sure the relationship is healthy for both sides.
+Mending broken bonds during and after addiction is more complex than just picking up where you left off.
+You need to rebuild trust and ensure the relationship is healthy on both sides.

 How Addiction Hurts Relationships

-These stories have been told countless times — someone you trusted or thought you knew better than anyone suddenly acts like a completely different person because of addiction.
+These stories have been told countless times: Someone you trusted or thought you knew better than anyone else suddenly acts like a completely different person because of addiction.

 Maybe it’s your child and you find out they’ve been stealing from you for a long time to finance their drug use.
-Maybe it’s a spouse who repeatedly lied about “working late” to cover for a drinking problem.
+Maybe it’s a spouse who repeatedly lied about working late to disguise drinking.
 Or maybe it’s a close friend who habitually stopped showing up when you needed them, choosing drugs over your friendship.

 Is It Possible to Maintain a Healthy Relationship With an Addict?

-The answer is yes, but there are some qualifiers.
-First, you shouldn’t expect the lies, stealing or betrayal to not play a role when you try to rebuild the relationship.
-Trust is not something that should be taken lightly — if a person has broken your trust, you shouldn’t jump back into a situation where they can take advantage of you again.
+First, expect that behavior such as dishonesty, stealing or betrayal will play a role when you try to rebuild the relationship, even if those events were in the past.
+Trust isn’t something that should be taken lightly — if a person has broken your trust, you shouldn’t jump back into a situation where they can take advantage of you again.
 They need to start earning that privilege again from the ground up.

-Boundaries are parameters you set in a relationship to make sure both parties are accountable for their own emotional well-being.
-Boundaries can be rules — something you make sure you’re both in agreement about before the start of the rebuilding process.
+Boundaries are parameters you set in a relationship to ensure both parties are accountable for their own emotional well-being.
+Boundaries can be rules you both agree to before the rebuilding process.

 For example, imagine one of the ways a close friend broke your trust was by stealing from you.
-One of your boundaries could be that you start by spending time in a neutral location where they don’t have access to your property.
+One of your boundaries could be spending time in a neutral location where they don’t have access to your property before you rebuild trust.

-Trying to rebuild relationships in recovery is a process that demands an understanding of the risks involved.
-Here are a few questions to ask yourself:
+Trying to rebuild relationships in recovery demands an understanding of the risks involved.
+Ask yourself the following questions as you consider moving forward.

 Is This Relationship Going to Enable Them?

-Many times, parents will stick with a child going through addiction because they care about them too much to see them suffer more than they already are.
+Many times, parents stick with a child going through addiction because they care about them too much to see them suffer more than they already have.
 While this seems productive and compassionate, it may not be.
-If they support them financially, for example, there’s a good chance that money will go toward financing their substance use.
+If parents support an adult’s child financially, for example, there’s a chance that money might go toward substance use.

 It’s important to know the difference between caring for someone and enabling them.
 A relationship that consists of you supporting their addiction in any way is likely to hurt you even more.